CAPTAIN

 3 cups of water

-3 cups of dry white wine (we prefer those from the Lake Erie island region!)
+3 cups of dry white wine (we prefer those from the Lake Erie

 1 onion, sliced julienne style